jayeshpatil127/SPOTIFY-CLONE/README.md

 # SPOTIFY-CLONE
-This is practice project HTML and CSS
+This is practice project HTML css and javascript